|SHADOWS ON THE WALL | REVIEWS | NEWS | FESTIVAL | AWARDS | Q&A | ABOUT | TALKBACK|

 Also on my want-to-see list...

-No UK release date: BELLE BIG SUR IN OUR NATURE JIMMY P. KNIGHTS OF BADASSDOM THE ROVER 3 DAYS TO KILL
+No UK release date: ENEMY GRAND PIANO GOOD PEOPLE IN OUR NATURE JIMMY P. KNIGHTS OF BADASSDOM

 Release dates: British film release schedules are much more fluid than American ones, so please be patient as I try to keep up with UK distributors.
 I'm working to keep this list up-to-date as they keep trying to outfox me.
 I'm sure it's personal.

 Embargoes: Britain's Film Distributors Association asks us to hold reviews until the week of release, and some distributors are even more restrictive.
 Normally, once the film is shown to a paying audience, either on release or at a festival, the full review can appear on the site.